Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Other notes

 Slowing down Shuten Doji's attack speed with Precision + Potency makes his ground and air special hit more times than usual since the damaging effect stays active for longer.

+## Sun Shangxiang

+• Technique / Impulse + Solidarity

+### Great angled glitch

+She can bypass even thick walls using her EX while angled.
+Additionally, sprint attack works for medium-thick walls.
+Air special and musou also work for thin walls.

+### Average attacking through walls

+Her air special can hit enemies through walls, although the range is too short to really be useful.

+### Average high jump

+Her highest known solo jump is jump -> regular air attack -> (instantly afterwards) air special.
+This is enough to cross about 1 tier and 3 steps in Luoyang.

+### Situational speed movement

+Sun Shangxiang's air special is a droopy downsmash.
+With Agility 10, its speed is higher than a horse but lower than speed cap.
+It could be useful for navigation when done downhill; however, you can't steer during it.
+It can also cancel by itself while hitting walls in certain conditions?

+### Situational wallzip

+Her air special can't be used for an useful wallzip, but her air charge attack can gain a decent amount of height and can be steered.
+It could maybe be useful in the original WO3 to go over a wall somewhere.

+### Other notes

+She can't be used for infinite jumping since her air special ends in a downsmash.

 ## Taishi Ci